ikanias/catalog/task/redhat-dependency-analytics/0.2/README.md

 **Please Note: this Task is only compatible with Tekton Pipelines versions 0.37.5 and greater!**

 ## Overview
-The redhat-dependency-analytics task is an interface between Tekton and Red Hat Dependency Analytics (RHDA) platform version `0.7.3-alpha`.
+The redhat-dependency-analytics task is an interface between Tekton and Red Hat Dependency Analytics (RHDA) platform.
 It provides vulnerability and compliance analysis for your applications dependencies in your software supply chain.

 The redhat-dependency-analytics task for Tekton Pipelines utilizes the [Exhort JavaScript API](https://github.com/RHEcosystemAppEng/exhort-javascript-api), mirroring the functionality of the [VSCode Red Hat Dependency Analytics plugin](https://marketplace.visualstudio.com/items?itemName=redhat.fabric8-analytics).